Suggester/Documentation/staff/blacklist.md

 # Blacklist
 ---
 ### Description
-This command is used prevent people from using the bot in the server.
+This command is used blacklist people from using the bot.
 ### Required Arguments
 `user` - The user you want to blacklist.
 ### Usage